dotnet/docs-maui/docs/platform-integration/communication/phone-dialer.md

 no-loc: ["Microsoft.Maui", "Microsoft.Maui.ApplicationModel.Communication"]
 ---

-# Phone Dialer
+# Phone dialer

-This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) Essentials `IPhoneDialer` interface.
+This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `IPhoneDialer` interface.
 This interface enables an application to open a phone number in the dialer.
 The `IPhoneDialer` interface is exposed through the `PhoneDialer.Default` property.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]